-What is Hemorrhagic Disease?
+What is EHD or Hemorrhagic Disease?

 According to the Southeast Cooperative Wildlife Disease Study (SCWDS), HD is an infectious, viral disease of deer, elk, pronghorn and bighorn sheep.
 It is a blood-borne disease transmitted to deer by biting midges or flies.
 Hemorrhagic disease is the most important infectious disease of white-tailed deer and outbreaks occur nearly every year in the Southeast.